-LGBTQ+ Newcomer Settlement
+LGBTQ+ Settlement Services

 The Centre for Newcomers is proud to announce we have partnered with Calgary Outlink to offer a directly targeted settlement and peer support services specifically for the LGBTQ newcomer community.

 This project aims to strengthen LGBTQ New Canadians’ resiliency, assisting them to avoid the many societal challenges associated with being LGBTQ and new to Canada.
-It facilitates belonging with Calgary's LGBTQ community; engagement with immigrant-serving organizations; and creates successful integration into the Calgary Community.
+It facilitates belonging to Calgary's LGBTQ community; engagement with immigrant-serving organizations; and creates successful integration into the Calgary Community.
 The project is designed to increase the number of supportive connections in client lives and produce greater feelings of acceptance in the community, compared before and after their project involvement.

 The project seeks to offer a wide range of services to assist with the settlement process, facilitated through 1-1 appointments and support, situational inquiries, settlement referrals, and training related to the MAIA LGBTQ Resiliency model for caregivers, volunteers, and any person who are supporting LGBTQ New Canadians.